anhdle14/HP-Omen-15-ce000/README.md

 ---
 - A Working MacOS.
 - USB3/USB2 8GB or more.
 - 40$ for the Wifi.
-Ignore if that is now what you are looking for.
+Ignore if that is not what you are looking forward to have.
 - Reading, and don't expect to be spoonfed.

 ## Guide